Jibbscript/CP4AonOCPonIBMCloud/README.md

 Follow same instructions as above to install, however use `ENTITLED_REGISTRY_USER: ekey` instead of `cp`

+Setting the Storage class for TA
+--
+TA uses couchdb, which needs a PersistentVolume with RWX permissions.
+By default OCP on IBM Cloud uses storage class `bmc-block-bronze`, which is block storage.
+For block storage you can't have RWX permission.

+To fix this, you can set the storage class to file type.
+There are many options if you look in Storage --> Storage Classes.
+I chose `ibmc-file-gold-gid`.
+*Note:* ibmc-file-gold doesn't work, it doesn't have the right permissions or whatever.
+Not sure exactly what the differences arem, but the -gid one works.

+You can set this in the transadv.yml in the data directory before you run the install.
+Search for storageClassName: and set it to ibmc-file-gold, or whatever
+      `storageClassName: ibmc-file-gold-gid`

+If you're like me and you didn't set this up during the install here is how you fix it after the fact.
+Go to:
+Administration --> Custom Resource Definitions --> Search for TransAdv --> Instances --> ta --> YAML

+Search for storageClassName and set it to: `ibmc-file-gold-gid` Click Save.

+If the application is already bound to a storage class you'll have to delete the old one.
+Storage --> Persistent Volumes -  Find Claim ta-XXXXXX-couchdb, click on the ... on the right and select delete (Will not actually be removed until all pods connected are deleted/stopped) Storage --> Persistent Volume Claims  - Find Claim ta-XXXXXX-couchdb, click on the ... on the right and select delete (Again will not actually remove until all pods connected are deleted/stopped) Stop the Couchdb pods:
+Workloads --> Deployments  Set Project: TA, and find pod ta-XXXXXX-couchdb.
+Set the desired number of pods to 0.
+This might automatically scale back up to 1, but gives OCP enough time to delete the PVC and PV, so new ones will be created with the correct configuration.

+The PV takes a couple minuted to provision, but TA should come up now.

+Installing CP4A
+--
+Finally!
+We're ready to install CP4A
+Run the following command.  **Important** add the option `--skip-tags servicemesh` because we will use the Red Hat service mesh instead of installing our own istio.

 `docker run -v ~/.kube:/root/.kube:z -u 0 -t     -v $PWD/data:/installer/data:z     -e LICENSE=accept     -e ENTITLED_REGISTRY -e ENTITLED_REGISTRY_USER -e ENTITLED_REGISTRY_KEY     "$ENTITLED_REGISTRY/cp/icpa/icpa-installer:4.0.1" install --skip-tags servicemesh`

+Easy peasy, all done!